-The User Specific field consists of multiple User fields.
-The User fields follow the Common field of HE-SIG-B. (#21251) The RU Allocation field in the Common field and the position of the User field in the User Specific field together identify the RU used to transmit a STA’s data. (#21252)Multiple RUs addressed to a single STA shall not be allowed in the User Specific field.
-Therefore, the signaling that enables STAs to decode their (#21253) data is carried in only one User field.
+(#21251)(#21252)Multiple RUs addressed to a single STA shall not be allowed in the User Specific field.
+Therefore, the signaling that enables a STA to decode its(#21253) data is carried in only one User field.

 TGax editor: insert the following paragraph and NOTE.

-(#21252)
+The ordering of User fields within the User Specific field is as follows:

+First the User fields within each RU shall be ordered according to row as shown in Table xxxb4, Table xxxb6 and Table xxxb8.
+For a 20 MHz PPDU, there is only one row.
+For the case of a single row or RU, such as if SIGB Compression field equals 1, this rule has no effect.

+Second, if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, then the User fields within each row shall be ordered by increasing frequency of RU (i.e. #1-#9 in Table 27-25 (RU Allocation subfield))

+Third, and without regard to the value of SIGB Compression field, the ordering of User fields in the same RU shall follow the user ordering in Table 27-29 (Spatial Configuration subfield encoding)

+In this way, RU Allocation subfield(s) (if present), Center 26-tone RU field(s) and the position of a user’s User field in the User Specific field of a HE-SIG-B content channel indicate the user’s RU assignment and space time stream assignment. (#21252)

 TGax editor: move paras 7 (excluding the first sentence), 12, 15-16 from 27.3.10.8.3 (shown below, assuming no change from D4.0) excluding the “mapping” sentences (shown below via strikeout), then edit as marked

-(#21254)From Table xxxb, if assigned, the User field corresponding to the center 26-tone RU in an 80 MHz PPDU that spans subcarriers [16:4, 4:16] is carried as the last User field in the HE-SIG-B content channel 1.
+(#21254)From Table xxxb5 and Table xxxb6, if assigned, the User field corresponding to the center 26-tone RU in an 80 MHz PPDU that spans subcarriers [16:4, 4:16] is carried as the last User field in the HE-SIG-B content channel 1.

-(#21254)From Table xxxb, if assigned, the User field corresponding to the center 26-tone RU in the 80 MHz segments is carried as the last User field in their respective HE-SIG-B content channels(#21256).
+(#21254)From Table xxxb7 and Table xxxb8, if assigned, the User field corresponding to the center 26-tone RU in the lower and upper 80 MHz segments of a 160 or 80+80 MHz PPDU is carried as the last User field in the first and second HE-SIG-B content channels respectively(#21256).

-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 4 or 5(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 80 MHz PPDU without preamble puncturing.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 4 or 5 (i.e. preamble puncturing is present)(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 80 MHz PPDU without preamble puncturing.

-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 6 or 7(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 160 MHz PPDU without preamble puncturing.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 6 or 7 (i.e. preamble puncturing is present)(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 160 MHz PPDU without preamble puncturing.

 TGax editor: continue from the earlier interrupted paragraph.